PaulRitsche/DeepACSA/README.md

-# Deep-ACSAuto
+# DeepACSA

-Deep-ACSAuto is an open-source tool to evaluate the anatomical cross-sectional area of muscles in ultrasound images using deep learning.
+DeepACSA is an open-source tool to evaluate the anatomical cross-sectional area of muscles in ultrasound images using deep learning.

 ## Installation